floragunncom/search-guard-docs/_content/_docs_signals/inputs_http.md

 {% include toc.md %}

 An HTTP input pulls in data by accessing an HTTP endpoint.
 Most commonly, this will be a REST API.

 All data from all inputs can be combined by using [Transformation](transformations_transformations.md) and [Calculations](transformations_calculations.md), used in [Conditions](conditions.md) and pushed to [action endpoints](actions.md).

-For example, if you aggregate data from the [Search Guard Audit Log](auditlog), you can  use an HTTP input to retrieve Geo Data information for the logged IP adresses.
+For example, if you aggregate data from the [Search Guard Audit Log](auditlog), you can  use an HTTP input to retrieve Geo Data information for the logged IP adresses and enrich the data from the audit log.

 ## Example